natedey/RINRUS-oldpublic/README.md

 - Any C/C++ compiler suite with C++11 support

 PDB HET groups (some ligands and noncanonical amino acids) can be protonated by reduce.
-The connectivity table file is included with RINRIS: bin/reduce_wwPDB_het_dict.txt You must set a shell environment variable to allow reduce to use the reduce_wwPDB_het_dict file, as the default location is /local: setenv REDUCE_HET_DICT /home/$USER/git/RINRUS/bin/reduce_wwPDB_het_dict.txt or export REDUCE_HET_DICT=/home/$USER/git/RINRUS/bin/reduce_wwPDB_het_dict.txt Further preproccesing of ligands likely required!
+The connectivity table file is included with RINRUS: bin/reduce_wwPDB_het_dict.txt You must set a shell environment variable to allow reduce to use the reduce_wwPDB_het_dict file, as the default location is /local:

+setenv REDUCE_HET_DICT /home/$USER/git/RINRUS/bin/reduce_wwPDB_het_dict.txt

+or

+export REDUCE_HET_DICT=/home/$USER/git/RINRUS/bin/reduce_wwPDB_het_dict.txt

+Further preproccesing of ligands likely required!

 Current production-level use cases are described in `bin/`.